Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers

 \subsection{The IOI Task in a Symbolic Setting}

-To isolate the core relational reasoning challenge of the IOI task, we construct a symbolic dataset that abstracts away all linguistic and tokenization complexities.
-The task remains to identify the correct indirect object (IO) from the dependent clause, given a subject (S) from the main clause, but now these are simply names drawn from a small vocabulary.
-This formulation abstracts the essential relational pattern from the natural-language IOI task---``When John and Mary ...
-John gave ... to \_\_\_''---while removing all linguistic confounds.
-It enables precise inspection of what the model must represent to distinguish between ``subject'' and ``object'' roles.
+To isolate the core relational reasoning challenge of the IOI task described above, we construct a purely symbolic dataset.
+This formulation abstracts away all linguistic and tokenization complexities, enabling precise inspection of what the model must represent to distinguish between ``subject'' and ``object'' roles without natural language confounds.

-The training data consists of 6-token sequences built from two primary templates.
-Using ``John'' (S) and ``Mary'' (IO) as examples: \begin{enumerate} \item \texttt{<BOS> John Mary Mary <MID> John}
+The training data consists of $6$-token sequences following the format \texttt{<BOS> IO S1 S2 <MID> ?}.
+The \texttt{IO}, \texttt{S1}, and \texttt{S2} are two unique names drawn from a small vocabulary.
+The model's task is to predict the name token that is not repeated before the \texttt{<MID>} token.

-\item \texttt{<BOS> John Mary John <MID> Mary} \end{enumerate} Here, \texttt{<BOS>} marks the start of the sequence, and the model's objective is to predict the IO token at the final position, following the \texttt{<MID>} token.
-The two names are drawn randomly from a vocabulary of six names, and the correct final token is chosen uniformly at random.
+Essentially, the dataset follows two rigid templates, depending on the order of the names.
+Using ``John'' and ``Mary'' as examples, the templates are: \begin{enumerate} \item \texttt{<BOS> John Mary Mary <MID> John}